KDE/documentation-develop-kde-org/content/hig/components/assistance/inline.md

 the first indicator is for instance that the action the user expected to happen did not happen.

-Example: User fills a form, clicks \"Submit\".
+Example: User fills a form, clicks "Submit".

 -   Expected feedback: form closes
 -   First indicator of failure: form stays there